GuilhermeA50467/GuilhermeA50467/README.md

-# Olá!
-Eu sou o Guilherme 👋
+# Hello!
+I'm Guilherme 👋

-Bem-vindo ao meu GitHub!
-Aqui vais encontrar os meus projetos e estatísticas.
+Welcome to my GitHub!
+Here you will find my projects.

 ## 📊 GitHub Stats